What does life look for you now?

 Do you have a particular role model or inspirational figure from Radford or now?

 I have to admit, learning about the eye with Ms Van Strien (sorry, spelling) in year 9 got me interested in human biology and eventually medicine, and Peter Crossing helped me discover that I enjoyed chemistry.

 How easy was it to decide what to do in life?

-Well I knew that I was interested in helping people in some way, but I didn't honestly know how I might do this until several years after uni.
-Even now I'm still thinking of ways I might go about it (outside of clinical medicine and psychiatry).
+I knew that I was interested in helping people in some way, but I didn't honestly know how I might do this until several years after uni.
+Even now I'm still thinking of ways I might go about it (outside of clinical medicine and mental health).

 I've reflected on my time at Radford, on the values it instilled in me and many of my friends from back then.
-At the risk of sounding trite, I genuinely believe that Radford's values of truth, compassion and wisdom were and continue to be important core values to me personally.
+Radford's values of truth, compassion and wisdom were and continue to be important core values to me personally.
 I believe that Radford has an important ongoing mission to espouse these values through formal and informal education, and to produce morally conscious citizens of the world who are interested in helping others for its own sake.

 What advice do you have for current students?

 Don't be in a rush to work out what you are going to do after school.
 If you're unsure and still want to go to uni, do a basic degree that will increase your knowledge of the world and the people and things in it.
 There's time.